Review of nucleic acid amplification technology

 Authors' results and conclusions: The major clinical applications of NAA technologies were reviewed in the following broad areas: general infectious diseases HIV/AIDS, hepatitis C and other hepatitis viruses, transplantation and blood transfusion, haematology, cancer and genetic disorders.
 Within these areas, evaluations were made of selected specific uses of the technology.
 In the area of genetic disorders, AHTAC has not made specific recommendations relating to the use of NAA technology.
 Rather AHTAC has provided a broad overview of the ways in which NAA technology is currently applied and used in this area.

-Authors' recomendations: This review produces a series of recommendations for the use of NAA technology in the broad areas outlined above, and an overview of the current usage of NAA technology.
+Authors' recommendations: This review produces a series of recommendations for the use of NAA technology in the broad areas outlined above, and an overview of the current usage of NAA technology.

 Authors' methods: Systematic review